-But don't despair!
+But IBS sufferers, don't despair!
 Garlic-infused oil is low in FODMAPs, and it's a delicious way to regain that penetrating flavor while on your special diet.

 And you can make it yourself.

 Plus, garlic-infused oil is so delicious it should be a low-FODMAP staple in your pantry.

-So, embrace the above recipe and eat with confidence.
+So, embrace the recipe below and eat with confidence.

 And have a life full of flavor!

 - 2 cups extra-virgin olive oil

 - 8 cloves garlic fresh, peeled, whole, or halved

 - Prepare a glass bottle, container, or jar with a tight-fitting lid.
 Rinse with boiling water and dry thoroughly; put aside.